 These are some color comps for my Animal ABC book that I will be completing in the coming weeks.
 Each letter in the alphabet has a portrait of an animal that will represent it.
-So these are obviously for T and F. In the final book the border will be white with the letter being placed in the left of right corner depending on the page placement in the
+So these are obviously for T and F. In the final book the border will be white with the letter being placed in the left of right corner depending on the page placement in the book.
+The entire book is being done in nupastles to allow the vivid color to catch the viewer's eye.
+It's getting a little stressful with the shadow of the deadline looming but I know the final edition of the book will be a success.
+I'll post a copy of the final when all is well.

 This was a public service announcement poster against smoking.
 The concept was based around a smoking character from the 1950's that was a carton of cigarettes with women's legs dancing.
 I took this character and drew a body outline around her as if it was part of a crime scene.
 The text at the bottom is a play on words that would headline that smoking character.
 The placement is meant to resemble that of a surgeon general warning on a cigarette pack.
 The medium was nupastels on pastel card and was then touched up in photoshop.